kero13ro/interview-test01/README.md

 - Players can see messages sent by other players in the Game Chat.

 - When the chat window is opened, players must be able to switch between the Game Chat with the dealer and Live Support.

-### Acceptance Criteria

-- Players can send messages in the Game Chat visible to the dealer and other players.

-- Players can switch to Live Support chat within the same interface.

-- Players can send messages to Live Support, but these messages are only visible to the player and Live Support, not to other players.

-- The chat should display the last 50 messages sent by players and dealers in the Game Chat.